SEO for beginners - a few things to check

 1. Check your URLs.

 I often come across websites with poorly structured URLs.
-For instance, when you look at the browser, the page might look like www.website.com/newpage1 You should use that URL to accurately describe what Google will find on that page, or at least not default to the website’s page names.
+For instance, when you look at the browser, the page might look like www.website.com/newpage1.
+You should use that URL to accurately describe what content Google will find on that page.

 3. Name your images.

 If you look at the image files on your computer what do you see?
 Something like 1468379992.640x0c.jpg.
 Rename your images to include your search terms, like "interior designer melbourne" and upload it to your site.

 Then, also name the ‘alt text' for each image, which will be shown if for some reason the image itself can’t be.
 Naming our images and using alt text makes it easier for sites like Google Image Search to find and understand them.